Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Introduction

-Suitable integrators for mechanical systems are so-called variational integrators.
-These integrators are a method for discretizing the differential equations describing a mechanical system while maintaining certain properties such as energy and momentum conservation \cite{marsden_discrete_2001}.
+Besides the numerical issues related to constraints, all of the packaged simulators above use integrators for the dynamics that are not well suited for mechanical systems due to the unrealistic energy behavior of certain explicit or implicit Runge-Kutta methods.
+Deriving a perfect integrator is generally not trivial \cite{ge_lie-poisson_1988,chartier_algebraic_2006}, but certain classes of integrators exhibit excellent properties, among them symmetric and symplectic methods \cite{hairer_geometric_2006}.
+An elegant way to derive symplectic integrators for mechanical systems is through a variational perspective, leading to variational integrators.
+These integrators are derived by discretizing the derivation of the mechanism's differential equations instead of the differential equations themselves.
+Thus, certain properties such as energy and momentum conservation are maintained \cite{marsden_discrete_2001}.
 Compared to classical discretizations such as explicit Runge-Kutta methods, larger time steps can be taken due to the increased physical accuracy, and constraint drift is avoided entirely.
-Variational integrators have been theoretically investigated in minimal coordinates \cite{johnson_scalable_2009,lee_linear-time_2016,fan_efficient_2018}, but the implementations are limited to simple mechanical systems with few joint types and no contact interactions, potentially due to numerical difficulties.
-Variational integrators in maximal coordinates have been investigated as well \cite{brudigam_linear-time_2020,manchester_quaternion_2016}, but without formal treatment of kinematic loops or contact interactions.
+Computationally efficient variational integrators have been theoretically investigated in minimal coordinates \cite{johnson_scalable_2009,lee_linear-time_2016,fan_efficient_2018}.
+However, the implementations are limited to simple mechanical systems with few joint types and no contact interactions, potentially due to numerical difficulties.
+Variational and other structure-preserving integrators have also been investigated in redundant coordinates.
+Here, much effort has been put into variational integrators for systems with explicit constraints \cite{marsden_discrete_2001,leyendecker_variational_2008,kinon_ggl_2023}.
+Another investigated approach is nullspace methods which eliminate constraints while remaining structure-preserving \cite{betsch_discrete1_2005,betsch_discrete2_2006}.
+Redundant coordinates are also well suited for structure-preserving integration of flexible multibody systems \cite{betsch_dae_2002,leyendecker_discrete3_2008,brugnoli_port_2021}.
+These presented works deal with advancing the theoretical properties of structure-preserving integrators.
+In this article, we derive a unified and modular integrator and develop methods for the numerically efficient implementation of such an integrator.